Seanforfun/SeanForFunBlog/README.md

 Overview
 ======================================
-<p>This is the source code of project SeanforfunBlog.
-This is a java web based technology blog.</p>
+This is the source code of project **SeanforfunBlog**.
+This is a java web based technology blog.

-<p>I always write some conclusion files and append them into my different repositories.
+I always write some conclusion files and append them into my different repositories.
 However, it is difficult when I was going to read them.
-By the way, I want to design this blog completely by myself and test the knowledge I've learnt from Sept, 2017.</p>
+By the way, I want to design this blog completely by myself and test the knowledge I've learnt from Sept, 2017.

-<p>I named this blog as Seanforfun which is my nickname of Github and I hope this blog will publish soon :)</p>
+I named this blog as Seanforfun which is my nickname of Github and I hope this blog will publish soon :)

 Technical selections
 ======================================